Chalachew N Agonafir (Dvm, Ma)

 What company does Chalachew N Agonafir (Dvm, Ma) work for?

-What is Chalachew N Agonafir (Dvm, Ma)'s role at the current company?
+What is Chalachew N Agonafir (Dvm, Ma)'s role at Dutch Committee for Afghanistan?

 What schools did Chalachew N Agonafir (Dvm, Ma) attend?

-Chalachew N Agonafir (Dvm, Ma) attended Ma International Development Practice, University Of Limerick, Addis Ababa University.
+Chalachew N Agonafir (Dvm, Ma) holds First Class Honorary Masters Degree, International Development Practice, 3.68 from Ma International Development Practice, University Of Limerick.